When a Sister says, We Move Dreams

 Like at BORN, the design teams work within the framework of the Pininfarina process, which is continuously updated to incorporate new technologies.
 They even offer services in areas BORN considers home territory – customer experience design and user interface design.

-“Pininfarina has always had the passion for new technologies.
-Design is the instrument to humanize innovation,” said current Chairman Paolo Pininfarina, Andrea’s brother, who has gone on record saying that even the interior of a bus has to be as safe and comfortable like the interior of a kitchen.
+Current Chairman Paolo Pininfarina, Andrea’s brother, has gone on record saying that even the interior of a bus has to be as safe and comfortable like the interior of a kitchen.
 Pininfarina, in collaboration with Green Motion, Swiss manufacturer of electric vehicle charging systems is redefining “aesthetic standards” for charging equipment.

 This marriage of creativity and innovation was also evident in the announcement last year of one the most powerful road-ready cars ever to be made by Pininfarina.
 Usually the preserve of racing car brands, the concept car is named the Battista after the founder, who in deference to his customers never built a Pininfarina-branded car.
 It is an electric hyper GT – or in common parlance, an ultra-high-performance sports car, and comes with a monster 1900bhp of power.
 Already the winner of the prestigious GQ Electric Hypercar of the Year Award, it will make its world premiere at next month’s Geneva Motor Show and will be built later this year for 150 lucky customers.